-As you squeeze out the last days of your summer before the academic year begins, consider doing a bit of house cleaning to set you up for a strong start and a smooth transition into the new year.
+As you ease (or sprint!) your way through summer, consider doing a bit of communications cleaning to set you up for a strong start and smooth transition into fall.

-Sometime in the summer or in the fall semester, consider conducting a review of your campus communications.
-I recommend a twist on the traditional higher ed communications audit, which includes a careful sweep of internal institutional communications and messages.
+This summer, consider doing a sweep—a review—of your organizational communications.
+I recommend a twist on the traditional external communications audit, which includes a careful sweep of internal institutional communications and messages.

-An Internal Communications Audit can be completed fairly quickly, using a formula to gather sets of specific communications and assess them against your key audiences, strategic plan, and messaging platform.
+An Internal Communications Audit can be completed fairly quickly, using a formula to catalog sets of specific communications and assess them against your key audiences, strategic plan, and messaging platform.

 It’s at this point in the process where institutions find gaps—the holes in their messaging, in their distribution lists, in their intended messages—and identify ways in which to fill them.

 How often has your president sent a message to faculty and staff about an issue on campus, and forgotten to share it with the Board?
-Has your Admissions Office developed new recruitment language and visuals and neglected to share it with the faculty, who are often your best recruiters?
+Has your advancement officer developed new language and visuals and neglected to share it with the staff and faculty, who are often your best fundraisers?